Agershkovich3/ats-prototype/README.md

 Beneath the canopy of the ancient forest, the iridescent wings of the dragonfly fluttered with an ethereal luminescence, casting ephemeral shadows on the moss-covered stones.
 A delicate mist clung to the rolling hills, shrouding the landscape in a soft, silver veil as the first light of dawn broke through the horizon.
 The labyrinthine corridors of the ancient castle reverberated with the distant echoes of footsteps, while the flickering torches cast shifting shadows that danced eerily across the cold, stone walls, as if the very darkness itself were alive with hidden secrets.
 The tempestuous winds howled through the gnarled branches of the ancient oak, their forceful gusts scattering leaves like a flurry of whispers, while the brooding storm clouds above churned ominously, threatening to unleash their torrential fury upon the earth below.

+Amid the vast expanse of the desolate desert, the undulating dunes stretched endlessly, their golden sands shimmering under the relentless sun, as the mirage of a distant oasis flickered tantalizingly on the horizon, a fleeting illusion in the oppressive heat.

 \* *This paragraph and its simplifications were generated using [ChatGPT](https://chatgpt.com) and manual verification*

 # Usage